 When multiple methods match within the same class, Tapestry will invoke them in ascending alphabetical order.
 When there are multiple overrides of the same method name, Tapestry invokes them in descending order by number of parameters.
 In general, these situations don't happen ... in most cases, only a single method is required to handle a specific event form a specific component.

-The event will bubble up the hierarchy, until it is aborted.
-The event is aborted when an event handler method returns a non-null value.
+The event will bubble up the component hierarchy, first to the containing component, then that component's containing component or page, and so on, until it is aborted by an event handler method returning true or a non-null value.

 Returning a boolean value from an event handler method is special.
 Returning true will abort the event with no result; use this when the event is fully handled without a return value and no further event handlers (in the same component, or in containing components) should be invoked.